badlydrawnletters/emojifier-docs/all/help.md

 # Help
 ---
 ### Description
-This command shows a list of commands as well as some helpful links
+This command shows a list of commands as well as some helpful links.
 ### Usage
 ```
 !!help